ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

 - `-nonKDim [16,32]`: mfma instruction size.
 The default is set to 16.
 - `-mfmaTrans`: if set, the transposed mfma layout will be plotted.
 - `-dtype_a` and `-dtype_b`: element types of operand A and B. The default value is fp16.
+- `-scale`: plot scale tensors for A and B. This is only supported with f4/f6 and f8 with `kGroup=2`.
+  If `-scale` is set but not supported, it's ignored.

 Notes
 - The layout shows the mapping from the threads/wave to the elements in the